Faculty of Health Care and Nursing

 United States (Portland) Nursing Training (About 10 days)

-Training destination University of Miami, University of Miami Health System, affiliated hospitals, etc.
+University of Miami, University of Miami Health System, Affiliated Hospitals, United States of America

 United States (Miami) Nursing Training (About 10 days)日間)